Things you didn’t know are illegal in Winston-Salem

 Rule 7: Tampering with roads

-It is unlawful for anyone to remove sand, dirt, or any stone from any street, road, or sidewalk within the city without permission of the assistant city manager/public works.
-Violations will be classified as a class 3 misdemeanor and offenders may be fined up to $500.
+It is unlawful for anyone to remove sand, dirt, or any stone from any street, road, or sidewalk within the city without permission from the assistant city manager/public works.
+Violations will be classified as a class 3 misdemeanor, and offenders may be fined up to $500.
 (Sec.
 74-9)

 Rule 8: Driving with high beams

-Motorists should control how much light they project while operating their vehicle.
-It’s unlawful to project glaring or dazzling light to anyone in front of your vehicle.
+Motorists should control how much light they project while operating their vehicles.
+It’s unlawful to project glaring or dazzling light on anyone in front of your vehicle.
 (Sec.
 42-81)

 Rule 9: Removing recyclable objects